Diksha0909/quiz-management/plan.md

 # Quiz Management System — Plan & Architecture

 This document outlines the assumptions, scope, and high-level design decisions for the Quiz Management System built using **Spring Boot (Java 17)**, **MySQL**, **HTML/JS frontend**, and a clean Admin/Public separation.
 The goal is to keep the implementation simple, production-ready, and easy to extend later (e.g., authentication, publishing workflow, reporting).

 ---

 ## 1. Assumptions

 1. The system has **two types of users**:
+   - **Admin Users**
+     - Admin access requires login.
+     - Admin credentials are stored in application.properties (username/password).
-    - **Admin** — can create, edit, and manage quizzes, questions, and choices.
+     - Authenticated Admin can create, edit, delete and manage quizzes, questions, and choices.

 - **Public Users** — can view available quizzes and submit answers.
-    - No authentication has been implemented yet; admin access is open.

 2. A quiz is only visible publicly **if it contains at least one question**.